 My name is Nickalas Reynolds.
-I am a first year graduate assistant at the University of Oklahoma.
+I am a second year graduate assistant at the University of Oklahoma.
 I spend most of my time analyzing data retrieved by ALMA and working on the small radio telescope hosted by the University of Oklahoma on top of Nielsen Hall.

 Some hobbies that I enjoy are: learning new coding languages (and implementing them), maintaining servers, and imaging astronomical objects on the 16 inch telescope.